-- Queens Library wants to make it easy for your child to come back to the library.
+- Queens Public Library wants to make it easy for your child to come back to the library.

-- Individuals 21 and younger may participate in Read Down Your Fines, a program to help them regain their library privileges without paying money.
+- Individuals 21 and younger may participate in Read Down Your Fees, a program to help them regain their library privileges without paying money.
 For every ½ hour the child reads in the library or is read to by someone older, $1 is removed from the balance owed.
 Ask a librarian for details.

 Once your child has a library card: